 Hansraj believes that by making changes to your posture and how you view your devices, you can avoid potential long-term damage.
 Avoid spending hours each day hunched over and looking down at your lap.

-7 tips to avoid 'text neck'
+7 tips to avoid 'tech neck'

 1. Hold your phone at just below eye-level and use your index finger to text — not both of your thumbs.
 "This reduces strain on the neck muscles and shoulders and prevents over use of the thumb joint," says Geeta G. Singh, MSPT, a physical therapist at Integrated Physical Therapy, Inc., in Laguna Beach, California.